RediSearch/RediSearch/docs/docs/Upgrade_to_2.0.md

 type: docs
 weight: 1
 description: >
-    "Details about upgrading to RediSearch 2.x from 1.x"
+    Details about upgrading to RediSearch 2.x from 1.x
 ---

 # Upgrade to 2.0 when running in Redis OSS